line

 Bacon Hole: "occupied during both the Iron Age and Romano-British eras".

-Of these, the nearest to Oystermouth is Bacon Hole (Info), though it's not especially close.
-Two other caves are closer to Oystermouth: a fissure cave on Mumble's Hill which was found to contain human remains that have not been dated* (Details), and "Bob's Cave" on Mumbles' Head (Photo).
-Chris Elphick* quotes a local legend (here) about two men sailing up to a monk living in the cave and dumping a murdered corpse on him.
-This is plainly very suggestive, but in the absence of a source it is hard to say any more than that about it.
+This is plainly very suggestive (and mysterious: what was the sign? why introduce murder?), but it is hard to say any more than that about it.
 In addition, local rumour has it that there used to be a cave behind All Saints Church (See Note) in which a saint lived, however, what happened to the cave is not clear and this is possibly a distortion of the Wonder description.
-Local legend also All Saints was set up by Illtud, however all current remains suggest the church is 13th C. and was built on the site of a Roman villa.
+Local legend also has All Saints as being set up by Illtud, however all current remains suggest the church is 13th C. and was built on the site of a Roman villa.